6 Car Maintenance Tips You Should Know (But Don’t??)

 Engine oil should be changed whenever your car is serviced, every 5,000 to 10,000km, or every six to 12 months.
 In between services, be sure to check and top up your engine oil regularly.

-Tips for checking engine oil:
+Basic car maintenance tips for checking engine oil:

 - Check your car’s oil weekly